 About 2 years after the IWA’s clearance, resurgent vegetation and soil, which slowly destroy the bricks, were removed, and damaged pointing was replaced.
 Bricks matching the dimension of the originals were sourced and were laid to infill sections where bricks had been lost.
 Steel anchors tied the slumping walls back to the ground behind, preventing collapse.
 Finally, a protective capping of lime mortar was laid to protect the brickwork beneath.
 For further details of the repairs together with photographs see this report (3.88MB) made as part of the project.

 As part of this project, an information board was installed telling a little of the local history.
 Unfortunately, the drawing does not give a realistic portrayal of the lock or the barge within it.
 See problems with drawing.

 The following problems with the information portrayed in this drawing have been identified.
 Whilst most of these points individually are not major, the sum of them means the drawing fails to accurately portray the lock when in use.
-For more details on the Navigation’s locks see this page.
+For more details on the Navigation’s locks and barges see this page.